donick/Promise-Polyfill/README.md

   //get Promise Object of promisepolyfill var Promise = PromisePolyfill();

-  //if native Promise is not exist, using PromisePolyfill instead of global.Promise
+  //if native Promise is not exist, using PromisePolyfill instead of global.Promise(window.Promise or self.Promise in worker)
-  //otherwise keep using native Promise PromisePolyfill(true);
+  //otherwise keep using native Promise on global.Promise PromisePolyfill(true);
   ```